dazeb/camoufox/README.md

 <h4 align="center">The browser built for AI agents 🦊</h4>

 <p align="center">
-Camoufox is an open source browser purpose-built for AI agents — lightweight, undetectable, and optimized for LLM-driven automation.
+Camoufox is an open source browser built for AI agents.
+It is lightweight, mimics a human browser, and is optimized for LLM automation.
 </p>

 <p align="center">